Neurales/Neurales_Beta/README.md

 # Help

+This is a beta and there will most likely be bugs we did not catch, if you find any let us know.

-for any help, raise an issue on github and/or email jeremy.ruroede@neurales.ai
+for any help or comments/concerns please raise an issue on github and/or email jeremy.ruroede@neurales.ai